Fire Pit Safety

-Backyard fire pits, as well as outdoor fire places, wood burning ovens or Chimeneas, must meet Calgary’s bylaw standards for your safety and enjoyment, as well as your neighbours.
+Backyard fire pits, as well as outdoor fire places, wood burning ovens or Chimeneas, must meet Calgary’s Community Standards Bylaw for your safety and enjoyment, as well as your neighbours.

 Always check if a Fire Ban is in effect before starting a fire.